Misaligned gas acquisition as a formation pathway of S0 galaxies: data analysis

-Morphological classification is based on the MaNGA Deep Learning Morphological Value Added Catalogue \citep[MDLM-VAC-DR17]{dominguez_sdss_2022}.
-Using the deep learning method, MDLM-VAC-DR17 provides the numerical Hubble stage T-Type \citep[T<0 corresponding to early-type galaxies]{deVaucouleurs_qualitative_1977}, probabilities for being late-type galaxies ($P_{\text{LTG}}$) and S0s ($P_{\text{S0}}$), with visual inspection by visual class (VC=2 for S0s) and visual flag (VF=0 for reliable visual class).
-For the selection of S0s, we closely follow the criteria applied in \cite{dominguez_sdss_2022}: $P_{\text{LTG}}<0.5$, $\text{T-Type}<0$, $P_{\text{S0}}>0.5$, $\text{VC}=2$ and $\text{VF}=0$.
-We further visually check the image and remove 36 on-going mergers.
-Finally, 753 S0s are selected for this work.
-To compare properties of S0s with other morphological types, we also follow the criteria in \cite{dominguez_sdss_2022} to select spirals ($P_{\text{LTG}}>0.5$, $\text{T-Type}>0$, $\text{VC}=3$ and $\text{VF}=0$) and ellipticals ($P_{\text{LTG}}<0.5$, $\text{T-Type}<0$, $P_{\text{S0}}<0.5$, $\text{VC}=1$ and $\text{VF}=0$).
+The MaNGA PyMorph catalogue provides photometric parameters\footnote{PyMorph photometric Value Added Catalogue: \url{https://www.sdss4.org/dr17/data_access/value-added-catalogs/?vac_id=manga-pymorph-dr17-photometric-catalog}} and morphological classification\footnote{MaNGA Deep Learning Morphological Value Added Catalogue: \url{https://www.sdss4.org/dr17/data_access/value-added-catalogs/?vac_id=manga-morphology-deep-learning-dr17-catalog}} \citep{dominguez_sdss_2022}.
+The PyMorph photometric catalogue has single S\'{e}rsic fitting for S\'ersic index and two components S\'{e}rsic$+$Exponential fitting for bulge-to-total light ratio (B/T), bulge effective radius $R_e$ and bulge apparent magnitude.
+We use the $r$-band photometric parameters in this work and convert the $r$-band apparent magnitude $m_r$ to absolute magnitude $M_r$ based on the NSA redshift.
+Using the deep learning method, PyMorph morphological catalogue provides the numerical Hubble stage T-Type \citep[$\mathrm{T}<0$ corresponding to early-type galaxies]{deVaucouleurs_qualitative_1977}, probabilities for being late-type galaxies ($P_{\text{LTG}}$) and S0s ($P_{\text{S0}}$) based on the analysis of SDSS DR7 image data.
+This catalogue also provides visual inspection results as visual class (VC=2 for S0s) and visual flag (VF=0 for reliable visual class).
+By cross-matching MPL-10 galaxies with the PyMorph catalogue, we obtain 9247 galaxies in total.
+We adopt the same selection criterion outlined in \cite{dominguez_sdss_2022} to select S0s: $P_{\text{LTG}}<0.5$, $\text{T-Type}<0$, $P_{\text{S0}}>0.5$, $\text{VC}=2$ and $\text{VF}=0$.
+This criterion generates a sample of 789 S0s.
+We then check the images from the Dark Energy Spectroscopic Instrument \citep[DESI]{dey_overview_2019} survey to remove cases of on-going mergers, leading to a final sample of 753 S0s.
+We apply the same criteria as in \cite{dominguez_sdss_2022} to select 4534 spirals ($P_{\text{LTG}}>0.5$, $\text{T-Type}>0$, $\text{VC}=3$ and $\text{VF}=0$) and 2117 ellipticals ($P_{\text{LTG}}<0.5$, $\text{T-Type}<0$, $P_{\text{S0}}<0.5$, $\text{VC}=1$ and $\text{VF}=0$).
+1843 galaxies which do not satisfy the above criteria are classified as others including irregulars or spiral galaxies viewing edge-on.

-We cross-match the MaNGA sample with \cite{chang_stellar_2015} catalogue to obtain the global stellar mass ($M_*$) for 8297 out of 9456 MaNGA galaxies and 699 out of 753 S0s.
-The $NUV-r$ color is calculated from the NASA-Sloan Atlas (NSA)\footnote{\url{http://nsatlas.org/}}, where they provide the rest frame $r$-band and $NUV$-band absolute magnitude from GALEX and SDSS.
-The dark matter halo mass is estimated based on a tight correlation between halo mass and characteristic luminosity \citep{yang_galaxy_2007}.